Certainly looks like Khashoggi is dead, Saudi to suffer 'severe' consequences, Trump says

-It certainly looks like missing journalist Jamal Khashoggi is dead, U.S. President Donald Trump said late Thursday, adding that Saudi Arabia would suffer "very severe" consequences.
+It certainly looks like missing journalist Jamal Khashoggi is dead, U.S. President Donald Trump said late Thursday, adding that Saudi Arabia would suffer "very severe" consequences if found to be responsible for his murder.

 "It certainly looks that way to me," Trump told reporters at Andrews Air Force Base when asked if Khashoggi was dead.
 "It's very sad."